 There are thirteen parking lots near the Bremerton terminal.
 All are within 3.5 blocks of the terminal.
 Time and price options are posted at each lot.
-Daily rates (0-10 hours) run between $4-$8.
+Daily rates (up to 10 hours) run between $4.00 and $8.00.
 All offer 24-hour rates for overnight or extended stays.
 Parking is also available under the Bremerton Hotel/Conference Center and city garage three blocks north of terminal.

 For more information contact Impark Parking Services at 360-616-4808 or check online .

 Kitsap Transit Bus Routes to Bremerton Ferry Terminal: 11, 14, 15, 20, 21, 22, 24, 25, 26 & 27.

 Pick up/Drop off Information at the Bremerton Transit Center.

 The Kitsap Airporter provides bus service from Sea-Tac International Airport to the Kitsap Peninsula.